eron93br/carOBD/README.md

 This respository describes the implementation details of Vehicle Telemetry data acquistion systems for my masther thesis.
 Currently I have the following folders:

-- Particle: describes the files/projects related to the Particle Electron OBD vehicle data acquisition system
+- **Particle**: describes the files/projects related to the Particle Electron OBD vehicle data acquisition system
--
+- **josephvaner**: describes an implementation based on OBD bluetooth dongle and Raspberry Pi Zero

 # Related projects